 In the Bank, the majority of the interest rate risk arising from non-trading asset and liability positions is transferred through internal match funded transactions and modelled deposits transaction to the Treasury Pool division.
-This internally transferred interest rate risk in Treasury Pool is managed on the basis of Value-at-Risk and PV01 with limits, as reflected in treasury portfolio figures.
-Market risk in Treasury is managed through VaR for which a limit is in place.
+This internally transferred interest rate risk in Treasury Pool is managed on the basis of Value-at-Risk and PV01 with limits.